If you can identify the highest paying writing jobs, you can make a full-time income and energize your writing career.

 Many people will try to tell you that there is no money in writing.
 They either say that the field is too competitive, assignments are not regular enough, or that no one wants to pay the cost of good writing.
 But, they fail to consider how many people earn more than the median salary for all occupations in the U.S. ($41,950 as of May 2020.)

-There are all kinds of people working high-paying writing jobs and earning a respectable income.
+There are many people working high-paying writing jobs and earning a respectable income.
 May editors make $80,000 a year or more.
 Content managers can easily break six figures.

 Work on excelling in areas like our list of highest paying writing jobs below to increase your income.